 Lillaskog Lodge - The "Little Forest"

 Lillaskog is the life dream of Bill Charlson, a retired park ranger and administrator.
 In 1999 a forest fire on Pilot Ridge ravaged the area and the following winter the Charlson family bought the acreage that became Lillaskog.
-Borrowing from the family's Swedish ancestry, the name LIllaskog is Swedish for "Little Forest".
+Borrowing from the family's Swedish ancestry, the name Lillaskog is Swedish for "Little Forest".

 Bill also bought a small sawmill and began drawing up plans to build his dream cabin.
 All of the dimension lumber, main support logs, framing and floors are milled from timber that came from the property.

-Work halted only briefly, when in 2002 Bill was unexpectedly diagnosed with cancer.
-After undergoing extensive surgery and cancer treatments, Bill made a miraculous recovery and went back to work on his cabin.
-After six years of hard work, the cabin was ready to welcome visitors.
+Work halted only briefly when in 2002 Bill was unexpectedly diagnosed with cancer.
+After undergoing extensive surgery and cancer treatments, Bill made a miraculous recovery and went back to work on the cabin.

 After six years of hard work, Bill opened Lillaskog Lodge as a Bed & Breakfast welcoming guests from all around the world.